 When a Representative has determined that a bill or resolution is ready for introduction, it is placed in the box, or "hopper," at the bill clerk's desk on the chamber floor when the House is in session.
 The sponsor must sign the measure and attach the names of any original cosponsors on a form provided by the Clerk's office.
-Cosponsors do not sign the bill, but sponsors are "strongly advised" in a Dear Colleague letter from the Speaker's office to include a cosponsor's original signature on the cosponsorship form during the 115th Congress (2017-2018).
+Cosponsors do not sign the bill, but sponsors are "encouraged" by the Speaker to obtain original signatures from cosponsors prior to submitting the cosponsorship form.
 Since the 112th Congress, House rules have required Members to provide at the time of introduction a statement of constitutional authority indicating why Congress has the authority to enact the proposed bill or joint resolution.
 There is no House rule that introduced bills and resolutions must be prepared by the House Office of the Legislative Counsel, but that office plays an important role by providing Members and staff, at their request, with drafts of legislation.
 Use of the office by Members and staff is nearly universal.